Services

 • Does it have enough outdoor space to accommodate children, gardening or space to unwind?

 • What is the local crime rate of the area?
+Use the police’s crime map to search based on postcodes.

-Take your time
+3. Take your time

-How do you deal with buyers' regret?
+How do you deal with buyer’s regret?

-If you feel like you have buyer’s remorse, the first thing you should do is open up and communicate with a loved one, financial advisor or therapist, who doesn't have a stake in the property ownership.
+If you feel like you have buyer’s remorse, the first thing you should do is open up and communicate with a loved one, financial advisor or therapist—someone who doesn't have a stake in the property ownership.
 Feeling trapped due to financial insecurity is not something anyone should do alone.

 Create a SWOT analysis

 If you currently have buyer’s remorse, you may benefit from creating a SWOT analysis on the property you have bought.
-This is where you write down the Strengths (pros), Weaknesses (cons), opportunities and threats to owning the property and how you can overcome any of the downfalls.
+This is where you write down the strengths (pros), weaknesses (cons), opportunities and threats to owning the property and how you can overcome any of the downfalls.

 Alternatively, you may realise that the property’s value is less than comparable properties in the neighbourhood, in which case, there may be potential for a property renovation to increase the value.